-This easy sausage, egg and hash brown casserole is simple to make, and always a crowd-pleaser!
+This easy sausage, egg and hash brown breakfast casserole is simple to make, and always a crowd-pleaser!

-- 1 pound Italian sausage (I prefer hot, but mild or sweet also work)
+- 1 pound ground Italian sausage (hot, mild or sweet)

 - 3 cloves garlic, minced